Eebru-gzy/DevOps-Docs/proj-9/proj9.md

 ![jenkins status](./5.png)

-* This would always build to Jenkins everytime there's a new push to the branch specified in the Jenkins job

-* I created a new Freestyle project on Jenkins and configured it with my my tooling project GitHub git URl.
+* I created a new Freestyle project on Jenkins and configured it with my tooling project GitHub git URl.

 ![jenkins job](./6.png)

-* I saved and run the build  by clicking the Build Nowlink on the Job's screen.
+* I saved and run the build  by clicking the Build Now link on the Job's screen.

 ![build](./7a.png)